libffcv/ffcv/examples/imagenet/README.md

 <p><b>System setup.</b> We trained on p4.24xlarge ec2 instances and on our own cluster machines (9 A100s / 504GB RAM / 48 cores).
 </p>

-<p><b>Algorithmic details.</b> We use a standard ImageNet training pipeline (à la the PyTorch ImageNet example) with the following differences/highlights:
+<p><b>Algorithmic details.</b> We use a standard ImageNet training pipeline (à la the PyTorch ImageNet example) with only the following differences/highlights:

 - SGD optimizer with momentum
 - Test-time augmentation over left/right flips
 - Validation set sizing according to ["Fixing the train-test resolution discrepancy"](https://arxiv.org/abs/1906.06423)
-- Progressive resizing from 160px to 224px
+- Progressive resizing from 160px to 196px
 - Label smoothing
 - Cyclic learning rate schedule
 </p>